userid7/to-do-list/README.md

 1. run it `npm run dev`

 ### How to use
-To access the application use `localhost:3000` for main application and `localhost:8000/admin` to access django admin page.
-For now the data is still empty to access the database create a superuser by `python manage.py createsuperuser` and follow the instruction.
+- To access the application use `localhost:3000` for main application and `localhost:8000/admin` to access django admin page.
+For now the data is still empty, you can create new data in the front end or by accessing django admin.

+- To create a superuser for django admin use `python manage.py createsuperuser` and follow the instruction.

 ## License
 GNU GPL v3